ericrommel/python_test_automation_book/weeks/week03/week03.md

 #### Regex.
 Using Regex:
 1. Define if string contains the required characters.
 E.g. if '7865serS3' includes '583' - True; '973' - False
 2. Count number of Upper case letters in the string.
 E.g. '7865serS3' - 'Number of capital letters: 1'
-3. Define if string contains and least one Upper case letter followed by lower case letters.
+3. Define if string contains least one Upper case letter followed by Lower case letters.
 E.g. '75serS3' - False; '75WseTrS3' - True;
 #### File Handling.
-1.
+1. Read file and remove equal lines (if any).
 2.
 3.
 ### 3.3.2 Beecrowd tasks